["learn"]

 Two Indian Jaljeera Mojito cocktails on a table in a sunny courtyard

-White rums like Wray & Nephew White Overproof Rum are very popular throughout India, and often used as the base of summery drinks that can be enjoyed in balmy weather.
-We love pairing rum-based cocktails with Indian eats like tangy chaat, especially varieties like papdi chaat or aloo chaat, featuring intriguing flavours of tamarind, yogurt, and fresh herbs.
+White rums like Wray & Nephew White Overproof Rum (opens in new window) are very popular throughout India and often used as the base of summery drinks that can be enjoyed in balmy weather.
+We love pairing rum-based cocktails with Indian eats like tangy chaat, especially varieties like papdi chaat or aloo chaat, featuring intriguing flavours of tamarind, yoghurt, and fresh herbs.

 2. Mango Lassi With Kaffir Lime